Jupita-io/java/README.md

                                     .build();
 ```

 The builder constructs with the context of the application.
 This is needed for building the volley request queue.
-Next the token and agentId needs to be set.
+Next the token and agent_id needs to be set.

 The built agent can now be used to call dump, rating and feed methods asynchronously.

 ### `dump` method definitions

 ```
-public void dump(@NonNull String text, @NonNull String clientId, int type, boolean isCall, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String clientId, int type, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String clientId, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String clientId)
+public void dump(@NonNull String text, @NonNull String client_id, int type, boolean isCall, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String client_id, int type, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String client_id, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String client_id)
 ```

 If the values of `type` and `isCall` are not provided by default the values are considered 0 and false.
-Thus `text` and the `clientId` are essential when creating a `dump` request.
+Thus `text` and the `client_id` are essential when creating a `dump` request.
 To avoid illegal argument error use `Agent.AGENT` or `Agent.CLIENT` for type.

 `DumpListener` is an interface which needs to be implemented to listen to results of the dump call.
 The onSuccess event returns the success message as well as the utterance rating as double.